 Future of Mobile Banking

 Brian says in our interview that people in industrial nations are “spoiled for choice.”
-Here in South Africa and beyond, Wizzit and its competitors reach out to a nation where Apartheid threw a vail of oppression on blacks.
+Here in South Africa and beyond, Wizzit and its competitors reach out to a nation where Apartheid covered up oppression against blacks.
 Only since the end of this massive racial repression in the early 90’s have black citizens of South Africa seen the welcoming arms of bankers.

 It’s estimated that the global market for mobile payments will grow threefold by 2017 to $721 BILLION dollars–more than 450 million worldwide users according to the research firm Gartner.
 A large percentage of the cash lies in Africa hidden from the eyes of global banking companies.